open-compensation-token-license/license-token-website/wikisrc/nike-s-exploration-into-nf-ts-and-blockchain.md

 ### RTFKT Acquisition: Expanding Digital Horizons

 The strategic acquisition of RTFKT Studios, renowned for its digital collectibles and gaming synergy, augmented Nike's trajectory into the NFT and blockchain domain, enhancing its offerings in digital experiences.
 Discover more about the RTFKT partnership on [RTFKT's Official Website](https://rtfkt.com).

 ## The Impact of Nike’s NFT Strategy

 Nike's engagement with NFTs and blockchain impacts:

 - **Authenticity**: NFTs ensure originality via immutable records.
+Understand more about [NFT authentication](https://www.license-token.com/wiki/nft-authentication).
 - **Sustainability**: Digital fashion reduces environmental pressures from traditional manufacturing.
+Explore [NFT sustainability](https://www.license-token.com/wiki/nft-sustainability).
 - **Consumer Engagement**: Exclusive digital events and community-building through digital assets.
 - **New Revenue Streams**: Royalties and high-margin digital products.
 - **Technological Integration**: Enhanced experiences via AR and VR, strengthening metaverse presence.
+Learn about [NFT and metaverse](https://www.license-token.com/wiki/nft-and-metaverse).

 ## Challenges and Considerations